 Students learn foundational field skills in observation and evaluations of wildlife, as well as interactive methods used for assessing local community attitudes and behaviors toward conservation efforts, and apply these techniques to advance long-term research goals at our Center.

-Examples of techniques that are taught include effective species identification; sampling and data analysis methods for flora and fauna; large mammal behavioral study methods; remote and on-ground sensing and spatial mapping; social survey design and interviewing skills; and communication skills.
+Students also learn effective species identification; sampling and data analysis methods for flora and fauna; large mammal behavioral study methods; remote and on-ground sensing and spatial mapping; social survey design and interviewing skills; and communication skills.

 FIELD EXPEDITIONS AND EXERCISES